Tracing Flows (2021)

-Tracing Flows is a newly released two-sided A3 risograph poster by local artists Amy Boulton and Benj Gerdes, highlighting Gothenburg's entangled logistical and infrastructural flows.
+Tracing Flows is a two-sided A3 risograph poster highlighting Gothenburg's entangled logistical and infrastructural flows, made in collaboration with Benj Gerdes.
 Inspired by the late geographer Doreen Massey's assertion that time unfolds through change while space unfolds through interaction, one side of the print is dedicated to visible changes to the landscape over time while the other depicts interaction across space.

 The "time" side is minimalist, using two layers of colour to layer current open-source satellite imagery of Gothenburg over imagery of the same land area from the 1960's.
 Traces of changes to the landscape over time focus on the Göta Älv, the most prominent feature being the creation of a new land mass to relocate the port further out of the city centre.